anneglienke/101_pre-commit/README.md

 To achieve this, the repository leverages three key tools:

-- [Black](https://pypi.org/project/black/): A highly regarded code formatter that automatically formats code to adhere to a consistent style guide, known as "black formatting."
-By applying opinionated rules, Black helps ensure that code has a consistent layout, making it easier to read and maintain.
+- [Black](https://pypi.org/project/black/): automatically formats code to adhere to a consistent style guide, known as "black formatting."
+It applies opinionated rules, ensuring that code has a consistent layout, making it easier to read and maintain.

-- [Ruff](https://pypi.org/project/ruff/0.0.89/): A comprehensive static code analysis tool that identifies potential issues (such as syntax errors, programming mistakes, style violations, and so on) and provides valuable suggestions for improving code quality.
+- [Ruff](https://pypi.org/project/ruff/0.0.89/): identifies potential issues (such as syntax errors, programming mistakes, style violations, and so on) and provides valuable suggestions for improving code quality.

-- [Mypy](https://mypy.readthedocs.io/en/stable/): A powerful static type checker for Python that helps catch type-related bugs and provides increased clarity and reliability to your code.
+- [Mypy](https://mypy.readthedocs.io/en/stable/): checks for type-related bugs and provides increased clarity and reliability to the code.

 By combining these tools with pre-commit, you can seamlessly integrate them into your development workflow.
-This enables automatic code formatting, thorough static analysis, and type checking, ensuring that your codebase meets the highest standards of quality and maintainability.
+This enables automatic code formatting, linting, static analysis, and type checking, ensuring that your codebase meets the highest standards of quality and maintainability.

 </br>